 1/4 cup lemon juice (about 1 to 1 1/2 lemons)

-Place a stockpot over medium heat and add the olive oil.
-Stir in the onion, carrots, and garlic, and cook over medium heat for about 10 minutes, stirring every minute or two, until they soften.
+- Place a stockpot over medium heat and add the olive oil.
+Stir in the onion, carrots, and garlic, and cook for about 10 minutes, stirring every minute or two, until they soften.

 * Most red lentils sold in US grocery stores are split red lentils.
-If you have whole red lentils, you should increase the cooking time to about 15 to 20 minutes.
-The lentils should be falling apart and not al dente.
+The lentils should be falling apart and past al dente.